 Until it was recently replaced, one of the street signs on Kemper road, just before you reach Lick road, had the name ‘Amy’ spray painted across it, which set a creepy tone itself.
 However, it doesn’t appear that Amy, or anyone else, has been murdered here.
 When asked, the Chief Ranger for the Hamilton County Park District, who has held the position for over 20 years, says there are no records of any deaths, natural or otherwise, at the Richardson Forest Preserve.

-So does Amy, or someone else, haunt the dead end of Lick Road?
+So does Amy, Linda, or someone else haunt the dead end of Lick Road?
 I guess the only way to find out is to drive out there, roll up your windows, and wait for her plea for help.
 But, since alot of you already do that, don’t expect to be alone there.
 There’s always someone driving back there to have a look for themselves.
 The area also gets patrolled by the police pretty regularly, so keep that in mind.
-Lastly, if you venture past the gates looking for Amy, you’re trespassing, get permission from the Hamilton County Park District before going in.
+Lastly, if you venture past the gates looking for one of these ghosts, you’re trespassing.
+Get permission from the Hamilton County Park District before going in.

 Take US 27 (at Colerain Ave. exit) north from I-275 to the Kemper road exit, and turn right onto Kemper.
 Go up a few blocks, and turn left onto Lick Road, it’s the 3rd road you will come to on the left.